helderpinto/AzureOptimizationEngine/README.md

 ### Log Analytics Workbooks

 With AOE's Log Analytics Workbooks, you can explore many perspectives over the data that is collected every day.
-For example, costs growing anomalies, Azure AD and Azure RM principals and roles assigned, how your resources are distributed, how your Block Blob Storage usage is distributed, how your Azure Benefits usage is distributed or exploring Azure Policy compliance results over time.
+For example, costs growing anomalies, Azure AD and Azure RM principals and roles assigned, how your resources are distributed, how your Block Blob Storage usage is distributed, how your Azure Benefits usage is distributed (supports only Enterprise Agreement customers) or exploring Azure Policy compliance results over time.

 ![Costs growing anomalies](./docs/workbooks-costsgrowing-anomalies.jpg "Costs growing anomalies")